ArtesiaWater/gwdatalens/gwdatalens/django/DJANGO_HELP.md

 ## Update settings

 In `main/settings/base.py`, add all settings listed in `gwdatalens/django/plotly_settings.py`.
 In some cases the settings variables must be added in others, the existing lists must be extended.
 Be sure to add additional entries at the bottom of existing lists.

 ## Prepare Django app

 Run the following commands from `bro_connector/` (directory containing `manage.py`):

-- `python manage.py makemigrations`
+- `python manage.py makemigrations bro tools gmw gld gmn frd`
-- `python manage.py migrage --fake` (if database was restored from backup)
+- `python manage.py migrate`
 - `python manage.py createsuperuser` (pick defaults and choose a password)
 - `python manage.py runserver` (this runs the app!)